ravendesignsystem/rds/README.md

 RDS, Carleton University’s design system, is a living digital organism uniting campus wide teams around a common visual language.

-Let my heart be still a moment and this mystery explore...

-## Design System Docs

-**Note**: the instructions below are for working with and building the RDS and the system documentation.
-The latest RDS design systems documentation can be found at https://ravendesignsystem.github.io/rds/
+**Note**: the instructions below are for building RDS and its documentation.
+For building projects with RDS, the latest documentation can be found at https://ravendesignsystem.github.io/rds/

-## Getting Set Up Locally
+## Setting Up Locally

-### Clone Repo

-Set up a project folder and clone this repo https://github.com/ravendesignsystem/rds.git into your project directory.
+1. Set up a project folder and navigate to it in the Terminal.

-### Dependencies

-* `node & npm` -- Make sure a recent stable version of node and npm are installed to work with your project.
-* `composer` -- composer is required to install Sculpin.
-The appropriate version .phar file is included with the repo.

-### Install packages

-Run the commands below:

-* `npm install` - install required packages.
+2. Make sure you have **node installed** to work in this directory.
+3. Run `git init`.
+4. Run `git remote add origin https://github.com/ravendesignsystem/rds.git`.
+5. Run `git fetch`.
+6. Checkout the **develop** branch.
-* `php composer.phar install` - installs [Sculpin](https://sculpin.io) and its dependencies.
+7. Run `php composer.phar install` to install [Sculpin](https://sculpin.io).
-* `cp ./.env-example ./.env` - creates a local env file to be modified for deployment. **Note** talk to the core Carleton contributors for the required .env code.

-## Local Run Commands
+8. Run `npm install`.
+9. Run `cp ./.env-example ./.env`, rename it to .env and contact a core contributor to get code for this file.

+## NPM Scripts

+### Dev Commands

+For local dev, run:

-* `npm run watch` - deploys the Sculpin local static build, the WebPack watch task and BrowseSync.
+* `npm run watch` to build the static Sculpin files for dev, set a watch task and launch a browser/BrowserSync.

+### Prod Ready Commands

+When ready to push to prod, terminate any running tasks and run:

-* `npm run build` - build the Sculpin local static files and prepares them for production.
+* `npm run prod` to prepare the static files for prod. **Important** run this before committing to the develop and master branches.
-* `npm release` - prepares the files for a new release.

-## Deployment
+## Releases & Deployment

-To deploy, terminate both the watch task as well as the sculpin services, and follow the steps outlined in the [Release Doc](https://github.com/ravendesignsystem/rds/blob/master/RELEASE.md)
+To create and deploy a new release, follow the steps outlined at [Release Doc](https://github.com/ravendesignsystem/rds/blob/master/RELEASE.md).

-## Full docs

-Further documentation on how to build the RDS docs is available in the [wiki](https://github.com/ravendesignsystem/rds/wiki/RDS-Docs).

-## Built With

-RDS and its documentation are built with [Love ❤️](https://i.redd.it/qh713wbo4r8y.jpg)

-## Contributing

-- TODO

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

-## Authors
+## Authors & Contributors

-- TODO

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+TODO ...list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License